-This is a one year course that enables you to work alongside medical doctors and other therapists to help patients to heal faster and unlock their full inner potential.
+This is a course that enables you to work alongside medical doctors and other therapists to help patients to heal faster and unlock their full inner potential.

 Certification: Upon completion you will be tested and certified by the Yoga Certification Board of India.
 It is conducted by the Indian ministry of Ayush (Ayurveda, Yoga, Naturopathy, Unani, Siddha and Homeopathy).
 This is the globally only government certification.

 Excretory System and temperature regulation

 Study of - cognitive processes.
 Higher mental processes, feeling and emotion,

 mental abilities and personality.
 A comparative study of total personality

 according to Yoga and Modern Psychology.
 Its Meaning, definition and nature